reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 ```

-Note that we are loggin different text and also have different times.
+Note that we are logging different text and also have different times.
 What will happen now?
 Guess and then run the code.
 The terminal window is showing something like this.

 ```bash